 WHERE department_id > 50;

-The NO_INDEX hint disables the use of a specific index for a specified table.
-Its reverse operation is the INDEX hint, which enables the use of a specific index for the specified table.
+The NO_INDEX hint specifies to disable a specified index for a table.
+The reverse operation is the INDEX hint, which specifies to enable a specified index for a table.

 Syntax